hytong05/NT212-New-File-System/README.md

 3. Provide master password
 4. Allow repair process to complete

-## 🤝 Contributing

-We welcome contributions!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## 📞 Support

-- **Issues**: Open GitHub issues for bugs or feature requests
-- **Documentation**: Check README_EN.md or README_VI.md for detailed guides
-- **Logs**: Review log files for error details

 ---

 **MyFS** - Enterprise-grade secure file management with comprehensive protection and recovery capabilities.